 Helaman Pratt Correspondence 1875, 1887

 I have not herd a word from you since I left Toquer, but I trust all is well with you.
-We will be at Tuson in about 1 week where I hope to receive letter from you.
-We have not made much head way in Spanish yet, but we are now getting among the people who speak that language & we are in hopes to make more rapid progres.
-I wish you would take lesosns from Uncal August & learn to read & speak the language, enclosed you will find too of our favorite songs pleas learn to sing them.
-The Boys are waiting for me to go to the Post ofice so I will close with Love to all.
+We will be at Tuson in about 1 week where I hope to receive letter from you, We have not made much head way in spanish yet, but we are now getting among the people who speak that language & we are in hopes to make more rapid progress, I wish you would Take lessons from Uncal August & learn to read & seak the language, enclosed you will find too of our favorite songs pleas learn to sing them, The boys are wating for me to go to the Post ofice so I will close with Love to all in haste H Pratt

 A Gathering of Friends